brwyatt/NetworkSim/README.md

 They aren't connected yet, however, we need to connect them, which we can do two ways:

-Manually creating a cable, connecting it to the device ports, and adding it to the simulation:
+Manually creating a cable, connecting it to the device interface, and adding it to the simulation:
 ```
 from networksim.hardware.cable import Cable